ben-j-st/hw9-README-Generator/README.md

 ## Contributing

-was built based on specifications from trilligoy
+was built based on specifications from trilogy

 ## Tests